 First and foremost, let us define the true meaning of the word “vacuum”.
 A vacuum is a space partially exhausted from which air has been removed through artificial means.
 Conversely, a vacuum cleaner is a device of creating, containing.
-As well as utilizing a partial vacuum for cleaning as in a vacuum cleaning system.
+As well as utilising a partial vacuum for cleaning as in a vacuum cleaning system.

-Airflow relates to air volume and is entirely different from suction.
-A high-efficiency vacuum must have the ability to move 156 (CFM).
-In contrast, a high-efficiency vacuum cleaner, particularly designed to remove liquids, might only have the ability to move 88 (CFM).
+Airflow relates to air volume and is entirely different from the suction.
+Therefore, a high-efficiency vacuum must have the ability to move 156 (CFM).
+In contrast, a high-efficiency vacuum cleaner, mainly designed to remove liquids, might only have the ability to carry 88 (CFM).

 Hence, the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner determines its most appropriate cleaning application.